jferrettiboke/server-driven-ui-example/README.md

 - Iterate, reconfigure, and experiment on your own time
 - A/B UI testing in some scenarios

-If you want to go into more details, watch [Server Driven UI to rapidly iterate on Android and Across Platforms](https://www.youtube.com/watch?v=f8j4CqImf0U) by [https://twitter.com/heylaurakelly](Laura Kelly).
+If you want to go into more details, watch [Server Driven UI to rapidly iterate on Android and Across Platforms](https://www.youtube.com/watch?v=f8j4CqImf0U) by [Laura Kelly](https://twitter.com/heylaurakelly).